Matto Ki Saikil: Release and Reception

 Matto Ki Saikil was released theatrically on 16 September 2022.

 The movie received mixed to positive reviews from critics.
-On IMDB, it has a rating of 8.9 out of 10.

 Critics praised Jha's performance while questioning the pacing and screenplay of the film.
-Dhaval Roy for The Times of India wrote "The bicycle symbolises the cyclical poverty that Matto is stuck in.
+Dhaval Roy for The Times of India wrote, "The bicycle symbolises the cyclical poverty that Matto is stuck in.
 M Gani’s direction is good, but the movie seems to stretch unnecessarily, and not much happens...
 Prakash Jha and all the other actors get the twang and dialect perfectly but it also becomes tough to follow the dialogue and loses its charm after a point", while rating the movie 3 out of 5.
-Shubhra Gupta, giving a similar rating for The Indian Express observed, "The film observes its characters going about their business, inviting us to be participants, and we are happy to ride along, like Matto does".
+Shubhra Gupta, giving a similar rating for The Indian Express observed, "The film observes its characters going about their business, inviting us to be participants, and we are happy to ride along, like Matto does."

 NDTV's Saibal Chatterjee observed with a more positive review that, "On the big screen, we hardly ever get to see those who toil to construct our houses, lay our roads, and produce the goods we buy and the food we eat.
 In a modest, minimalist manner, Matto Ki Saikil trains the spotlight on the pitiable reality of India's unorganized labour force.", rating the movie 3.5 out of 5.